 With that in mind, you are in luck; CBD-infused products are seemingly everywhere these days, and there’s a little something for everyone.

-Beverages like CBD coffee, CBD tea, or CBD water might offer some much-needed hydration while delivering detoxifying benefits.
+Beverages like CBD coffee, tea, or water might offer some much-needed hydration while delivering detoxifying benefits.
 Plus, the trendy and unique flavor profiles like matcha, hibiscus, and chai might help take your mind off last night’s margaritas.

 If your stomach is grumbling, you might check out a few of the CBD eateries that are popping up, though they’re mostly in larger cities.
 You’ll find CBD cookies, muffins, and toast, each of which can add that right balance of carbohydrates and nutrients to get your blood sugar back in line.